Share

 Reached 3421 AT

 Yechida is an orange dwarf 882 light years from Sol.
-In orbit this star is a Jotunnian AmmoNeptunian ice giant, known as Ruach.
+In orbit of this star is a Jotunnian AmmoNeptunian ice giant, known as Ruach.
 This planet holds a rare example of a complex macroscopic ice-giant biosphere.
 The outermost cloud layers of this world are composed of ammonia and ammonium hydrosulphide, with many organic compounds adding colour to the bands and zones visible from space.
 Particularly striking are the reds, greens and blues in the brownish belt regions, which are biological in origin, visible indications of the photoautotrophs which are the basis of the Ruach food chain.
 The temperature of the cloudtop layer is, on average, 160 kelvin.

 Cyclers